apache/spark/docs/sparkr.md

 ## Upgrading to SparkR 2.3.1 and above

  - In SparkR 2.3.0 and earlier, the `start` parameter of `substr` method was wrongly subtracted by one and considered as 0-based.
-This can lead to inconsistent substring results and also does not match with the behaviour with `substr` in R. In version 2.3.1 and later, it has been fixed so the `start` parameter of `substr` method is now 1-base.
+This can lead to inconsistent substring results and also does not match with the behaviour with `substr` in R. In version 2.3.1 and later, it has been fixed so the `start` parameter of `substr` method is now 1-based.
 As an example, `substr(lit('abcdef'), 2, 4))` would result to `abc` in SparkR 2.3.0, and the result would be `bcd` in SparkR 2.3.1.

 ## Upgrading to SparkR 2.4.0

  - Previously, we don't check the validity of the size of the last layer in `spark.mlp`.
 For example, if the training data only has two labels, a `layers` param like `c(1, 3)` doesn't cause an error previously, now it does.

+## Upgrading to SparkR 3.0.0

+ - The deprecated methods `parquetFile`, `jsonRDD` and `jsonFile` in `SQLContext` have been removed.
+Use `read.parquet` and `read.json`.